Trading Bots

 5. Retain profit after covering premium costs

-Use Case: When arbitrage opportunity exceeds flashloan premium costs
+**Use Case**: When the arbitrage opportunity exceeds the flashloan premium costs

 **Strategy**: Arbitrage TRP 1:1 deposit rate vs Balancer market rates